Roth Conversions — Not the Best Solution for Many Households

 Example: A couple retires at 60 with $40K in taxable income prior to SS and RMDs.
 They could convert $50K–$70K of IRA assets per year at a low tax rate (possibly for 10 years if they delay claiming SS until 70), building a tax-free bucket for the future when they expect to be in a higher bracket.

-When Not to do Roth Conversions
+When Should You Not do Roth Conversions?

 👉 Roth conversions almost never make sense if you expect to remain in a low tax bracket throughout your retirement.
 Don’t pay taxes before you have to.